Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Windows Remote Desktop settings

-When you are logged in and the server seems to be working, but Remote Desktop still cannot connect, make sure a remote connection is allowed.
+When you are logged in, and the server seems to be working, but Remote Desktop still cannot connect, make sure a remote connection is allowed.
 The easiest way to get to the option is to open sysdm.cpl by searching for it on the start menu.
-Then move to the Remote tab.
+Then, move to the Remote tab.

 The Remote Desktop needs to allow connections from other computers for the feature to work.
 If your server was set to allow remote control with Network Level Authentication, make sure your own computer supports this or select to allow any connection.
 You can find more information about Network Level Authentication at Microsoft’s TechNet.

-While still at the RDP settings, check the allowed users by clicking the Select Users or by pressing S. All users with administrator access are automatically permitted to connect.
+While still in the RDP settings, check the allowed users by clicking the Select Users or by pressing S. All users with administrator access are automatically permitted to connect.
 All normal users must be added to this list.
 If you were trying to connect with user credentials that do not have admin rights, add the username you wish to connect with to the list of allowed users.

 Firewall

-The Windows Firewall might be a little restrictive at times, for example, inbound ICMP protocol that ping connections use are disabled by default.
+The Windows Firewall might be a little restrictive at times, for example, the inbound ICMP protocol that ping connections use is disabled by default.
 Open the Windows Firewall with Advanced Security by searching for “firewall” in the start menu.
 Move to the Inbound Rules list and scroll down to Remote Desktop rules by pressing R.

 Windows Server 2008 should show two rules: Remote Desktop (TCP-In) and Remote Desktop - RemoteFX (TCP-In).
 Both of these would in most cases be enabled as long as the server still uses the standard 3389 TCP port for RDP connections.

-With 2012 Windows Servers the rules are split between Domain and Private, or Public profiles as well as TCP and UDP protocols, which translates to 4 separate Remote Desktop - User Mode rules, all of which would usually be enabled.
+With 2012 Windows Servers, the rules are split between Domain and Private, or Public profiles as well as TCP and UDP protocols, which translates to 4 separate Remote Desktop - User Mode rules, all of which would usually be enabled.

-Optionally while at the firewall settings, you may wish to enable ICMP for ping.
-Press F to find the rules, called File and Printer Sharing (Echo Request - ICMPv4 - In) and v6 for both IP versions.
+Optionally, while at the firewall settings, you may wish to enable ICMP for ping.
+Press F to find the rules called File and Printer Sharing (Echo Request - ICMPv4 - In) and v6 for both IP versions.

 Network connection